the-mason-jar/the-mason-jar/the-bloody-mary/tools/primary.md

 Tools
 ===========

-A product is the refelction of the tools used in its creation
+A product is the refelction of the tools used in its creation.

 Infusers